 Everyone deserves to have their day brightened, even if it’s just by a little bit.
 Especially at the moment, keeping things light-hearted and full of smiles has never been more important.
 So, consider spending the day writing anonymous notes for strangers, leaving flowers around your local area, and bringing smiles to the faces of everyone you meet.
 If you’re confident enough, why not actually tell someone how much you like their shoes, or how lovely their coat looks on them?

-Yes, this activity gets you out and about, but it also gets you spreading happiness from a COVID-19 safe and secure distance.
 Who doesn’t love reading or hearing words of affirmation?
 By creating these sweet notes and leaving them about, you’re guaranteed to not only be making someone else’s day better, but you’re bound to get that warm glow for yourself.
 It’s also an example of some sweet and fun things to do outside!

 5) Green Fingered Fun